ZacharyVillarreal/Google-Play-Store-Download-Analysis/README.md

 <img src="graphs/Distribution_of_Ratings_10k_100k.png" width="700" height="420">
 </p>

 As we can see in the 3 cases above, we fail to reject the null hypothesis since our p-values are greater than our pre-set $\alpha $ = 0.05.
-This is interesting, because I initially believed that the level of installs for which an application lies would have some affect on the rating's distribution.
-However, I only specifically tested around the installs where we found the majority of applications to exist, 10,000.
+This is interesting, because I initially believed that the level of installs, for which an application lies, would have some affect on the rating's distribution.
+However, I only specifically tested those levels where we found the majority of applications to exist, 10,000.
 Let's see how the distribution behaves below the majority.

 | Install Level | Sample Size |
 | ------------- | ----------- |